ThomasG51/ThomasG51/README.md

 # 👋  Hi everyone

 My name is Thomas, I'm an iOS Developer
-- 👍🏻 I love 🧑‍💻 coding, 🕹️ video games and 🏀 basketball
+- 👍🏻 I love 🧑‍💻 Swift coding, 🕹️ video games and 🏀 basketball
-- 👀 I’m currently learning MV Pattern using SwiftUI and SpriteKit
 - 📫 You can reach me at contact@thomas-george.com
 - 🐥 You can also follow my [Twitter](https://twitter.com/ThomasG51)